-Chinese Flowers And Meanings
+Chinese Flowers and Meanings

-Chinese flowers represent the natural nectar that brings growth, fulfillment and new, prosperous beginnings into our lives.
+Symbolic Chinese Flowers and Asian Flower Meanings: Chinese flowers represent the natural nectar that brings growth, fulfillment and new, prosperous beginnings into our lives.

 In Feng Shui, many flowers are utilized for good fortune and success.
 This is because, in general, healthy flowering plants manifest good Chi, or energy.